giantswarm/gs-product-toolkit/issue-report-app/README.md

 - 📊 Generate detailed issue reports with proper categorization
 - 🎯 Group issues by Kind (Story, Request, Postmortem, Other)
 - 📝 Create TL;DR summaries with appropriate tense based on status
+- 🚀 **NEW: Bulk Status Updates** - Automatically move all issues in a report to a new status
-- 🌐 Modern web UI for easy report generation
+- 🌐 Modern web UI for easy report generation and status management
 - ⚡ Built-in rate limiting and error handling
 - 🔐 Secure token-based authentication
 - 📝 Comprehensive TypeScript types

-## New Feature: Status Update Functionality
+## Status Update Functionality

 ### Overview
-The app now includes the ability to automatically update the Status field of all issues listed in a generated report.
-This feature follows the GitHub API development guidelines and uses GraphQL mutations to update ProjectV2 field values.
+The app now includes powerful bulk status management capabilities.
+After generating a report, you can automatically update the Status field of all issues listed in that report to a new status.
+This feature is perfect for workflow automation and project management.

 ### How It Works
 1. **Generate a Report**: Create a report for a specific team and status
-2. **Select New Status**: Choose the desired new status from the dropdown
+2. **Select New Status**: Choose the desired new status from the dropdown in the report header
-3. **Update All Issues**: Click "Update All Issues Status" to automatically update all issues in the report
+3. **Bulk Update**: Click "Move Issues" to automatically update all issues in the report
-4. **Review Results**: See detailed feedback on which issues were successfully updated
+4. **Review Results**: See detailed feedback on which issues were successfully updated and any failures

+### Key Features
+- **Smart Filtering**: Only non-Epic issues are moved (Epics are protected from status changes)
+- **Batch Processing**: Efficiently processes multiple issues with proper rate limiting
+- **Error Handling**: Comprehensive error reporting for failed updates
+- **Real-time Feedback**: Immediate visual feedback on success/failure
+- **Safe Operations**: Built-in safeguards to prevent accidental changes

 ### Technical Implementation
-- **GraphQL Mutations**: Uses `updateProjectV2ItemFieldValue` mutation
+- **GraphQL Mutations**: Uses `updateProjectV2ItemFieldValue` mutation for efficient updates
 - **Rate Limiting**: Respects GitHub API rate limits with built-in delays
-- **Error Handling**: Comprehensive error reporting for failed updates
+- **Error Handling**: Detailed error reporting for failed updates
-- **Batch Processing**: Processes multiple issues efficiently
 - **Schema Discovery**: Dynamically discovers field configurations
+- **Data Reuse**: Uses stored report data to avoid redundant API calls

 ### API Endpoints
 - `POST /api/update-report-status`: Updates status for all issues in a report